6 Days, 5 Nights

 Altitude gained: 1238m

-Leaving the semi-desert zone of the Third Cave early in the morning, you will continue your ascent into the Alpine Desert terrain.
-The hike today will take you just below the Kibo crater wall to the Kibo Huts.
-Continue on the Marangu Route to reach the summit.
-You will prepare your clothing and equipment (replace batteries in your headlamp and camera) before going to bed at 7 p.m. and try to get a few hours of sleep before your summit attempt.
+You will leave the semi-desert zone of the Third Cave early in the morning and continue your ascent through the Alpine Desert terrain.
+Today’s hike will take you just below the Kibo crater wall to the Kibo Huts.
+Continue on the Marangu Route to the summit.
+You will prepare your clothing and equipment (replace batteries in your headlamp and camera) before going to bed at 7 p.m., and you will try to get a few hours of sleep before attempting the summit.

 Elevation: 5174m/16975ft to 5895m/19,341ft